Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hibernation)

 ## TODO
+- [ ] implement redirect and not found page when content is missing
+- [ ] integrate teaser component with persistent data
 - [ ] streamline endpoints with shared lib functions

 ## Next Steps